sinclairzx81/sidewinder/libs/value/readme.md

 ## Check

-You can check a value matches a given type using the `Value.Check(...)` function.
+The check function performs a fast runtime type check on a given value.
+Note that this function checks based on the `kind` property of the type, and is not a JSON schema check.

 ```typescript
 import { Value, Type } from '@sidewinder/type'